auth0/docs/articles/api/authentication/_multifactor-authentication.md

 # Multifactor Authentication

-In addition to username and password, you can ask users for an additional factor as proof of identity before issuing the requested tokens.
+You can ask users for additional proof of identity, such as a one-time password, before issuing the requested tokens.

 First, request a challenge based on the challenge types supported by the application and user.
 If you know that one-time password (OTP) is supported, you can skip the challenge request.

 Next, verify the multifactor authentication using the `/oauth/token` endpoint and the specified challenge type: a one-time password (OTP), a recovery code, or an out-of-band (OOB) challenge.

+Check out [Multifactor Authentication in Auth0](/multifactor-authentication/) for more information.

 ## Challenge request